 2 drops of lavender

-Add the beeswax, oils, and honey into a glass bowl, then place in a pan of very hot water and mix until they melt, then add 2 drops of lavender.
-Using a funnel, pour it into a small dish (we use our leftover lip balms tins).
-Leave in the fridge to set for 6-8 hours.
+Add the beeswax, oils, and honey into a glass bowl, then place in a pan of very hot water and mix until they melt, then add two drops of lavender.
+Using a funnel, pour it into a small dish or lip balm tin.
+Leave it in the fridge to set for six to eight hours.